thisLinda/restaurant-app-stage1/README.md

 ## FYI

 An HTTP server is required to open this file...may I suggest using Visual Studio Code?
-It makes coding life much more simple.
+It makes coding life much more simple, no dependencies!
 Download or clone the repository https://github.com/thisLinda/restaurant-app-stage1.

 ## Project Overview: Stage 1 (Information below is instruction to the Udacity student for completing the project)